Gravity vs Pressure-Assisted Toilets

 Advantages and Disadvantages

 What it all comes down to is personal preference.
 While pressure-assisted toilets seem to be more expensive, over time you will end up saving money.
 Gravity-assisted toilets are the most popular and most economical options as they are cheap and effective.
-In general, gravity toilets are more than sufficient to meet the needs of most household and commercial settings, but can be less than optimal in terms of sheer volume efficiency than pressure assisted varieties.
-For larger scale plumbing needs, gravity assisted toilets may be optimal.
+In general, gravity toilets are more than sufficient to meet the needs of most household and commercial settings but can be less than optimal in terms of sheer volume efficiency than pressure-assisted varieties.
+For larger-scale plumbing needs, pressure-assisted toilets may be optimal.
 And remember, you always have the option of choosing a low-flow toilet.
 It all depends on the investment you’re willing to make in restructuring your plumbing system (in older homes only).